How EAS System Gives Physical Retail An Edge

 The Business of Fashion and McKinsey State of Fashion Technology Report 2022 suggested that companies that are already embedding AI technologies into their businesses to increase operational efficiencies and improve customer engagement could see a 118% potential cumulative increase in cash flow by 2030.

-NanoBT technology can improve both store-level operations and headquarters control.
+NanoBT technology can improve both in-store operations and headquarters control.
 Management can execute actionable insights tailored to the store, such as shelf replenishment and store displays based on A/B testing, to drive turnover rate, conversion and sales, and reduce losses and markdowns.

 Headquarters can make better strategic forecasts and planning while following up on store-level KPIs.
 Overall, the clarity provided by the technology leads to improved efficiency, fulfillment, customer satisfaction, and ultimately profits.

-Nexite technology solution
+Nexite NanoBT technology solution

 The future of retail is in omnichannel experience.
 Seamless in store technology enhancements can power customer experiences while optimizing operational excellence for retailers.